Degree Requirements

 Candidates may be dismissed from the professional program for any of the following:

-- Demonstrated unprofessional behavior or an inability to respond appropriately in various contexts which affects their performance as a teacher, and based on the Level 2 review of the College of Education following the procedure to establish a Scaffolding for Success Action plan.
+- Demonstrated unprofessional behavior or an inability to respond appropriately in various contexts which affects their performance as a teacher, and/orbased on the Level 2 review of the College of Education following the procedure to establish a Scaffolding Success Action Plan.

 - Falsified or misrepresented documentation or information provided for programmatic, academic, or professional qualification/competency purposes;